percona/percona-server/doc/source/release-notes/Percona-Server-5.7.10-2.rst

 New Features
 ============

- Complete list of changes between |Percona Server| 5.6 and 5.7 can be seen in :ref:`changed_in_57`.
+ Complete list of changes between **Percona Server for MySQL** 5.6 and 5.7 can be seen in :ref:`changed_in_57`.

  5.7 binlog group commit algorithm is now supported in TokuDB as well.